zxshock/ProfessionalDOS/readme.md

 | Validate: | 9.4s | 7.02 |
 | Scratch: | 15.1s | 4.57 |
 | Transfer: | 11.1s | 6.49 |

+I'm still looking for a C64 Kernal that uses the Expansionport and allows turning off the screen during load (Option "@DL+") which was mentioned in the manual, as well as a way to reproduce the 2.3 seconds for a 202 block read mentioned in the manual as well.
+Using the maximum options (@D2 (2MHz), @DN (no verify), @DL+ (screen off during load)) I can only get as low as 3.5s on real hardware so far.